EECi/home/docs/people/chaoqun.md

 My research interests include data analytics, numerical optimisation, and stochastic building energy modelling towards energy efficiency and healthy built environment.

 ## Background
 Prior to joining the EECi, I worked as a postdoctoral research fellow at The Hong Kong Polytechnic University (PolyU).
-I hold my BSc and MSc from Chongqing University in 2016 and 2019 respectively and PhD from PolyU in 2020.
+I hold my BSc and MSc from Chongqing University in 2013 and 2016 respectively and PhD from PolyU in 2020.

 ## Publications